What are Options in Trading?

 Determinants of Option Pricing

-Value of Underlying Asset
+- Value of Underlying Asset

-Advantages and Disadvantages of Option
+Advantages of Options

-These are the advantages of options:
+The following are the advantages of the options:

 - Options give a trader the flexibility to trade any price movement they want.